 - Qualitative Methods for Undergraduate Research

 Hear what our students think about some of the core modules

 Please note, the videos above provide a personal account of our students' experiences.
 Elements of the modules discussed, such as assessment types, may have since been updated.

 Professional development certificates

-We encourage you to engage with work placements from very early on in your degree.
+We encourage you to engage with work placements from the start of your degree.
 We have a dedicated Employability and Placement Manager who’ll provide you with one-to-one careers guidance.
 They work in collaboration with employers, so you’ll be supported in securing appropriate work placements.
-You’ll have access to specialist pre-placement advice, guidance and preparation, as well as on-going support during your placement
+You’ll have access to specialist pre-placement advice, guidance and preparation, as well as ongoing support during your placement

 Are we right for you?

 It's important that you have all the information you need to decide if Liberal Arts at Warwick is right for you.
 To help you make that decision, you may want to:

 Email: LiberalArts at warwick dot ac dot uk

 Facebook: Warwick Liberal Arts